Yan-Oliveira/doc-fao/content/data-privacy-protection.rst

 Data Privacy Protection
 =======================

-This feature add-on takes care about the data privacy of specific information within OTRS.
+This feature add-on takes care about the data privacy of specific information within **OTRS**.
 Based on customizable rules, different actions can be performed on different types of data.

 .. warning::